-Anvilicious: The show has about as much subtlety as getting hit over the head with a 2x4 that has "X is bad!" on it.
+Anvilicious: The show has about as much subtlety as getting banged over the head with a 2x4 that has "X is bad!" on it.

-Creator's Pet: Jo Marlowe.
+Jo Marlowe.
 The fans almost universally hate her guts, and yet the four episodes she's in, it seemed like the writers are forcing her down our throats.
-Doesn't help Sharon Stone's performance was not well-recieved, the exes took the hint and by season 12 she was gone.
+Doesn't help Sharon Stone's performance was not well-received.
+The execs took the hint and by season 12 she was gone.

-(Likewise, Casey was often subjected to death for the Alex/Olivia ship, primarily for not being Alex.)
+Casey was often subjected to death for the Alex/Olivia ship, primarily for not being Alex.

 Do Not Do This Cool Thing: Although the show usually takes pains to point out that these crimes are horrific and carry devastating consequences, many critics have nevertheless pointed out that there is also a tendency for the show to get a lot of lurid and sensationalist entertainment mileage out of them as well.

 Draco in Leather Pants: The fact that the actor portraying William Lewis happens to be a tall, attractive man has caused female fans of the show to start a fan base surrounding the fictional character.

 George Huang, due to being perceived as the Only Sane Man and a consistently active aversion to the main Hetero Normative Crusader tone of the show, as well as never bringing personal drama to the job.